Nerorrlex911/awesome-minestom/README.md

 ## Extensions

 *Jars or libraries that integrate straight into Minestom.
-May also have programatic APIs or offer standalone versions.*
+May also have programatic APIs or offer standalone versions.Currently, minestom has removed extension,to add it back, see [minestom-extensions](https://github.com/hollow-cube/minestom-ce-extensions)*

 - [grakkit](https://github.com/grakkit/grakkit) - A modern JavaScript development environment for Minecraft.
 - [UnifiedMetrics](https://github.com/Cubxity/UnifiedMetrics/) - Cross-compatible fully-featured metrics collection agent.